wessenstam/demoguide/docs/srvpam/mod1/mod1.md

 ### Using "normal" login

 Besides the way of logging in using the Kerberos ticket, the agent also allows access using the username and its password as credentials.
-Open Putty again and double click the **centos.thylab.local**.
-Log in as **tsmith@thylab.local** and hit **ENTER** on your keyboard.
+Open Putty again and double click the **centos.delinealabs.local**.
+Log in as **tsmith@delinealabs.local** and hit **ENTER** on your keyboard.
 You will be presented with the password to be filled out

 ![server PAM](../../images/lab0001.png)